A Dynamic Programming Approach for Approximate Uniform Generation of Binary Matrices with Specified Margins: Exactly enforcing a zero diagonal

 which permits the factorization in Lemma \ref{l:fa} with

 \eqref{e:pia} gives the Bernoulli probabilities

 where we take $0/0:=0$. \cite{chen2007cit} also noted this approximation, but did not use it in any examples.

-Finally, we remark that any of the approximations in Section \ref{s:N} could also be used in the case with structural zeros, since it is the support that enforces the zeros, not the Bernoulli probabilities.
+Finally, we remark again that any of the approximations in Section \ref{s:N} could also be used in the case with structural zeros.
 Ignoring the zeros in the choice of $\bs{p}$ will presumably cause a drop in performance, but this may be negligible, especially for large matrices.
 In particular, \eqref{e:g2} may still be quite useful for large sparse irregular matrices with structural zeros.

 Here we describe the discrete mathematics corresponding to Section \ref{s:O}.
 The goal is to show that $\Omega_1(\bs{r},\bs{c},\bs{a})$ factors like \eqref{e:Omega}.
 This factorization relies on the assumption that $\bs{a}$ encodes at most one forced zero in each row and column. \begin{thm} \cite{chen2007cit} Fix an $m\times n$ binary matrix $\bs{a}$ with row sums $\bs{\xi}$ and column sums $\bs{\zeta}$ such that $\max_i\xi_i\leq 1$ and $\max_j\zeta_j\leq 1$.
 Define the location of the structural zero in each row by